wkaisertexas/wkaisertexas/README.md

 [Check it out here](https://github.com/wkaisertexas/chatgpt)

-### 🎥 TimeLapse
+### 🎥 Time Lapse
-- Easily create timelapses of your screen and webcams
+- Easily create time lapses of your screen and webcams
 - Intended for programmers, hobbyists and artists to showcase their creations
-- Saves wasteful frames which would have been discarded when edited into a timelapse (a hour long screen recording can easily be several gigabytes)
+- Saves wasteful frames which would have been discarded when edited into a time lapse (a hour long screen recording can easily be several gigabytes)

 [Click here to learn more](https://github.com/wkaisertexas/timelapse)